-- Less affordable option – Dedicated servers aren’t nearly as affordable as VPSes.
-You should be prepared to spend more than $100 per month and can cost as much as $500 per month for larger servers.
+- Less affordable option – Dedicated servers aren’t as affordable as VPS.
+Be prepared to spend $100 per month or more, and up to $300 – $700 per month for larger servers.

-Dedicated servers are a better option for sites that require more security and are complex with many pages and plugins installed.
-It’s also a good option for running a social media site with BuddyPress or bbPress.
-You can also run Multisite with ease, even if there are many sites within a network.
+Dedicated servers are a better option for complex sites that require better security, custom applications, and complete control of their hosting environment.
+It’s also a good option for running a large ecommerce, social media, directory, or membership site.
+You can also run a Multisite network with ease, even if there are many sites on the network.

-Ultimately, it depends on the size of your server, but in most cases, they’re pretty large unless the price is on the lower end of the scale, in which case, it may be similar to a VPS in terms of resources.
+Ultimately, it depends on the size of your server, but in most cases, dedicated servers are fairly large, unless you’re paying for the lower end of the scale, in which case, your hosting may be similar to a VPS in terms of resources.

-Still, dedicated servers can be great for developers who want to host their own clients’ sites or for companies and sites who have outgrown their VPS hosting.
-It’s also a great option for hosting hundreds of thousands of blogs using Multisite or if you have a similar number of members on your social media site using BuddyPress.
+Still, dedicated servers can be great for developers or agencies looking to host client sites and companies whose sites have outgrown their VPS hosting capabilities.
+It’s also a great option for hosting hundreds of thousands of blogs using Multisite or loads of interactive users and members if you run an ecommerce, membership or social media site.

-Cloud hosting is different from the other hosting solutions already covered because it’s usually used to describe a cluster of servers rather than just one.
+Cloud hosting is different from all the other hosting solutions we have covered because it’s usually used to describe a cluster of servers rather than just one.

-Both are similar in that they make use of multiple servers, but cloud hosting is the only one that can store and serve up a dynamic version of your site.
-You also often have to share resources similar to shared or VPS hosting, but because there are more servers involved, this also means that there are a lot more resources for everyone as well.
+Both solutions are similar in that they make use of multiple servers, but cloud hosting can store and serve up a dynamic version of your site.
+You also often have to share resources similar to shared or VPS hosting, but because there are more servers involved, it also means there are a lot more resources available for everyone to use as well.

-- Flexible Pricing – With cloud hosting you pay only for what you actually use and many CDN companies have similar plans.
+- Flexible Pricing – With cloud hosting you pay only for what you actually use.
+Many CDN companies offer similar plans.

-- Redundancy and rapid deployment – Your sites load faster and since your site can be automatically migrated when more resources are needed, your site is a lot less likely to go down.
-With cloud hosting, you also get the feature of redundancy – you can clone your site on other environments to further reduce downtime.
+- Redundancy & Rapid Deployment – Your sites load faster and since your site can automatically resize when more resources are needed, your site is a lot less likely to go down.
+With cloud hosting, you also get the feature of redundancy, allowing your site to be cloned on other environments to further reduce downtime.

-It varies, but many hosting companies grant you full access to most of the server settings you need.
-Sometimes, it depends on the type of plan you get.
+Additional pros of clud hosting can include complete ownership of all software and data, full access to most of the server settings you need (this depends on the hosting company and plan you choose), and better user experience as the hosting company maintains all the infrastracture and can deliver blazing fast speeds.
 Also, many CDN solutions offer firewall and other security features including SSL certificates to increase overall security.

 While there are many benefits to using cloud hosting and CDNs, there are some downsides:

-- Security isn’t guaranteed for cloud hosting – Since you’re still sharing resources, your site may be affected by what happens to other sites using cloud hosting.
+- Security & privacy not guaranteed – By leveraging a remote cloud based infrastructure, you are basically outsourcing everything and depending entirely on external security and privacy protocols.
+Also, as you’re still sharing resources, your site may be affected by what happens to other sites using cloud hosting.

-- CDNs only display static sites – Most WordPress sites are dynamic so in most cases, a CDN won’t do much when it comes to speeding up your site’s front end, but the back end’s speed it usually improved significantly.
+- CDNs only display static sites – Most WordPress sites are dynamic so in most cases, a CDN won’t do much when it comes to speeding up your site’s front end (but it can improve and speed up the back end significantly).

-- Learning curve – Cloud hosting isn’t an easy solution to set up and can often be difficult for even technically-minded developers.
-It’s not impossible, but also not for beginners.
-CDNs are often incredibly easy to set up, but navigating the options may be a bit more challenging when it comes to getting the right balance for dynamic WordPress sites.
+- Learning curve – Cloud hosting isn’t an easy solution to set up and can often be difficult even for technically-minded developers.
+It’s not impossible, but it’s also not for beginners.
+CDNs, on the other hand, are often incredibly easy to set up, but navigating the options may be a bit more challenging when it comes to getting the right balance for dynamic WordPress sites.

 You can also check out some of our other articles for more details about cloud hosting and CDNs: Moving WordPress Media To The Cloud With Amazon S3 and CDN77 Review: A User-Friendly CDN for WordPress Faster Than Amazon CloudFront.

-Unless you want to build a small site that is going to stay small indefinitely, the best option for startups and small businesses is usually VPS hosting.
-For larger companies, networks and social media sites, a dedicated server or cloud hosting is the better fit.
+Unless you want to build a small site that is going to stay small, the best option for most startups and small businesses is usually WordPress VPS hosting or managed WordPress hosting.
+For larger companies, networks, and ecommerce or social media sites that get a lot of traffic and user interaction, a WordPress dedicated server or cloud hosting is a better fit.

-It’s also important to note that each hosting and CDN company may have their own custom hosting plans so it’s best to check with them to find out exactly what you’re getting when you sign up.
+It’s also important to note that all hosting companies have their own preferred hosting environments and hosting plans, so make sure you know what you need and check with them to find out exactly what you’re getting before you sign up.